To view athletic team schedules, visit 8to18 link (select Athletics tab and click the team and schedule you are seeking).

 Providence is a member of Illinois High School

-Association (IHSA), the Chicago Catholic League (CCL) for boys' teams and the East Suburban Catholic Conference (ESCC) for girls' teams.
+Association (IHSA), the Chicago Catholic League (CCL) for boys' teams and the Girls Catholic Athletic Conference (GCAC) for girls' teams.

 In the fall of 1962 Providence High School